 I don’t have the latest version of Microsoft office and can’t open up the documents my instructor provides in Blackboard

 If you do not have a compatible version of Microsoft Office software (Office 2007 minimum), the VCCS has contracted with Microsoft to provide a free version of Office 365 for active students.
 Go to our Software Page for more information.

 Missing a Plug-in or need some additional software for your class?

 Many of our classes use software utilities, players, viewers, or plug-ins to present course materials.
 You may not have everything you need.
 Use the Check Your Browser link to verify that your Internet browser is up to date with all its plug-ins.
 Many of these tools are available for free downloads.
-Check our Software Downloads page for more information and links to many software tools.
-On this page you will find:

 Please note that some instructors use passwords for course recordings.
 If your instructor has password protected your recording, you will be given a password by your instructor to view the lecture.